Stress is a universal part of life. No matter your age, gender identity, job title, or salary, you’re bound to get stressed.

 If you can’t get outside, bring plants inside.
 Japanese researchers found that adding just one plant to your office can reduce your stress.

-Meditation and controlled breathing can not only counteract stress, but also the damage stress does to the body.
+Meditation combined with controlled breathing doesn’t just counteract stress; it also counteracts the damage stress does to the body.

 Herbert Benson, MD, professor of mind body medicine at Harvard Medical School and founder of the Benson-Henry Institute for Mind Body Medicine, found that 20-30 minutes of meditation and breathing can decrease stress and increase relaxation.